robertdavidwest/keeb/README.md

 ### Setup

 * Log in to your [keen.io](keen.io) account to obtain your project API Credentials.
 Navigate to your project copy your PROJECT ID, then click on **Show API Keys** to obtain your READ KEY
-* store your keen credentials in the keyring:
+* You can either load the Keen client using a json file, or store your keen credentials in the keyring:

 		import keyring